 Before you pick a place to have it done, please carefully consider:

-The staff where I went to did receive some training but had limited knowledge and couldn’t answer some of my questions.
+The staff where I went did receive some training but had limited knowledge and couldn’t answer some of my questions.
 This made me feel uncomfortable and frustrated in some instances.

 Also, they changed the person every time I had the laser done.
 I didn’t like this because they couldn’t know how my sessions were progressing.